colorlessenergy/colorlessenergy.github.io/_posts/2017-09-16-first-website-guide.md

   <div>
     <p>
-      First make a folder with the name of website.
+      First make a folder with the name of "website".
 The folder can be named anything I am just using that name just for this guide!
     </p>
     <img src="../../../../blog-pics/first-website-guide/folder-name-2017-09-16.png" />
   </div>
   <div>
     <p>
-      After you have created the folder, open the folder (see first pic) and make a file named "index.html" (see second pic), again this can be named whatever you choose but it is best practice to name file for the main page as index.html, but you can name it what ever you feel like naming it.
+      After you have created the folder, open the folder (see first pic) and make a file named "index.html" (see second pic), again this can be named whatever you choose but it is best practice to name for the main file as index.html, but you can name it what ever you feel like naming it but make sure to have the extension of .html or it ends with .html.
     </p>
     <img src="../../../../blog-pics/first-website-guide/folder-name-2017-09-16.png" />
     <img src="../../../../blog-pics/first-website-guide/files-name-2017-09-16.png" />